Estimation of partial rankings from sparse, noisy comparisons: Results

 \subsection{Case Study: CS Faculty Hiring}

-As a case study, we apply our algorithm to a dataset of faculty hires in Computer Science (CS) departments at U.S. higher education institutions, compiled in \cite{clauset2015systematic} for analysis of hierarchies in faculty hiring using a different ranking methodology.
-Each node represents one of the 205 PhD-granting institutions included in the study and a directed edge $(i, j)$ exists from institution $i$ to institution $j$ for each individual who earned their doctorate at $i$ and held a tenure or tenure-track faculty position at $j$ during the collection period from May 2011 to March 2012.
-For 153 of these institutions, their \textit{U.S. News \& World Report} rankings (USN rankings) are available in the form of node metadata, which we use to compare against the rankings and partial rankings inferred by the two pairwise ranking methods employed in this study.
-Additionally, we manually collected endowment data for 151 of the 153 institutions with associated USN rankings.
+As a case study, we apply our algorithm to a dataset of faculty hires in Computer Science (CS) departments at U.S. higher education institutions, originally compiled in \cite{clauset2015systematic} for analyzing hierarchies in academic hiring using a different ranking methodology.
+Each node in the network represents one of the 205 PhD-granting institutions included in the study, and a directed edge $(i, j)$ is included for each individual who received their doctorate from institution $i$ and held a tenure or tenure-track faculty position at institution $j$ during the data collection period (May 2011 to March 2012).
+For 153 of these institutions, we have access to their \textit{U.S. News \& World Report} (USN) rankings, which we use as node metadata to compare against the rankings and partial rankings inferred by the two pairwise ranking methods explored in this study.